tarides/ocaml-jit/README.md

 running external processes such as `as` and `ln` as the regular native toplevel does.
 Everything is handled in process which results in much better performances

-At the moment, it builds on top of 4.14 and requires a few simple modification to the compiler which can be found [here](https://github.com/NathanReb/ocaml/tree/jit-hooks).
+At the moment, it builds on top of 4.14 which is not released yet so you'll have to use the `4.14.0+trunk` compiler variant in opam.

 If you just want to give it a quick spin you can run:
 ```
 git clone git@github.com:NathanReb/ocaml-jit.git
 cd ocaml-jit
 git checkout 4-14
-opam compiler create --switch=.
-NathanReb:jit-hooks
+opam switch create ./ 4.14.0+trunk
 opam install --deps-only ./
 dune exec jittop
 ```

-To use it in your project you will need to use the above mentioned compiler fork, you can create a fresh local switch on top of it using the `opam-compiler` plugin as
+To use it in your project you will need to use the above mentioned compiler variant.
-follows:
+You can create the right, fresh local switch by running:
 ```
-opam compiler create --switch=.
-NathanReb:jit-hooks
+opam switch create ./ 4.14.0+trunk
 ```

 To make the native toplevel accessible by dune and ocamlfind you will also need to use